usnistgov/oscal-xproc3/README.md

 Note that a pipeline may run successfully without XSLT or Schematron support, if the pipeline itself does not depend on these capabilities.

+Similarly, the Morgana installation provided by this project is not the only way to run XProc - these pipelines will work just as well in any other conformant XProc 3.0 engine or processing environment.

 <details><summary>ALL-CAPS file naming convention</summary>

 In this repository, an XProc pipeline (step) named in all capitals, as in `ALL-CAPS.xpr`, is a "standalone" pipeline step, meaning it works without having to set any external bindings or options.